 2. Get $225 in Amazon Gift Cards By Watching TV

 It’s been a historic year in news, and we’re all constantly refreshing for the latest updates.
 You probably know more than one news-junkie who fancies themselves an expert in respiratory illness or a political mastermind.

-And research companies want to pay you to keep watching the news.
-You could add up to $225 a month to your pocket by signing up for a free account with Swagbucks.
+And research companies want to pay you to keep watching.
+You could add up to $225 a month in free Amazon gift cards by signing up for a free account with Swagbucks.
 They’ll present you with short news clips to choose from every day, then ask you a few questions about them.

 You just have to answer honestly, and Swagbucks will continue to pay you every month.
 This might sound too good to be true, but it’s already paid its users more than $429 million in cash and gift cards.

 But if you work for a living and don’t happen to have millions of dollars lying around, that can sound totally out of reach.